pjotrp/biogems.info/README.md

-= Biogems.info
+# Biogems.info

+http://biogems.info/ tracks interesting Ruby gems for bioinformatics.

 The following information describes the steps to getting your biogem registered on biogems.info.
 If you are looking to generate the biogems.info website instead: read INSTALL.md!

-http://biogems.info tracks interesting Ruby gems for bioinformatics.

-To get your gem listed, simply create a gem named 'bio-mygem', i.e. start the name with bio dash, and push it onto rubygems.org.
+To get your gem listed, simply create a gem named 'bio-mygem', i.e. start the *name* with bio dash, and push it onto rubygems.org.
 You can use the biogem tool to create the plumbing, if you like.
 If you wish to name your gem differently, or host the gem elsewhere, it can still be listed.
 Either add a project description to /etc/biogems/name.yaml, or add an issue to the github tracker at https://github.com/pjotrp/biogems.info/issues

-= Gem settings
+# Displayed gem information

-The settings displayed, on biogems.info, are the ones you specify for a gem.
+The settings displayed, on biogems.info, are the ones you specify in your gem.
 In particular

     gem.name = "bio-gem"
     gem.homepage = "http://github.com/helios/bioruby-gem"